 Century accounts for its investment in Labec Century as investment in a joint venture using the equity method of accounting in accordance with IFRS.
 Under the equity method, Labec Century's exploration and development expenditures are not included in the exploration and evaluation asset in the statement of financial position of the Company.

 Sunny Lake Properties

-The Company's Sunny Lake Properties include the Black Bird DSO Deposit and exploration targets in the surrounding area, and the Full Moon/Rainy Lake Taconite Project.
+The Company's Sunny Lake Properties include the Black Bird DSO Deposit and surrounding area exploration targets, as well as the Full Moon/Rainy Lake ("Full Moon") Taconite Project.

 Black Bird DSO Deposit